Berlin Alexanderplatz (miniseries): "Love Has Its Price"

 Franz explains to Reinhold that he wants Cilly to remain with him.
 Franz gets sucked into Pums's gang when he is drafted for a job as a last-minute replacement for Bruno, who gets beaten in the street.
 Franz ends up as a lookout as Pums, Reinhold, and Meck pull a robbery.
 In the getaway truck, Reinhold becomes suspicious of Franz because of a car that seems to be following them.
 Reinhold throws Franz out of the back of the truck.

 "Remember — An Oath Can Be Amputated"

 Franz has survived the car accident, but his right arm has been amputated.
 He recuperates for a time with Eva and Eva's lover Herbert.
 Herbert agitates against Pums's syndicate, so the boss decides to take up a collection to help with Franz's medical costs.
 Franz goes to a red light district and encounters a pimp who offers him a woman he calls the whore of Babylon.

 "The Sun Warms the Skin, but Burns It Sometimes Too"

 Franz gets involved in an illegal enterprise with Willy, whom he met at a cabaret.
-Eva and Herbert drop by to see Franz and bring a young woman they offer as a new lover.
-Franz and the tender-hearted woman, whom he names Mieze, fall for each other.
+Eva and Herbert drop by to see Franz and bring a young woman, Emilie Karsunke, whom they offer as a new lover.
+Franz and the tender-hearted woman, whom he nicknames Mieze, fall for each other.
 However, their spell of love is broken when Franz finds a love letter from another man.